SSWConsulting/SSW.Rules.Content/rules/do-you-reference-websites-when-you-implement-something-you-found-on-google/rule.md

 ---

 If you end up using someone else's code, or even idea, that you found online, make sure you add a reference to this in your source code.
 There is a good chance that you or your team will revisit the website.
-And of course, it never hurts to tip your hat off to other coders.
+And of course, it never hurts to tip your hat, to thank other coders.

 <!--endintro-->

 private void HideToSystemTray()
 {
        // Hide the windows form in the system tray if (FormWindowState.Minimized == WindowState)
        {
               Hide();
        }
 }